Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

 where $\nu_\parallel = z \nu_\perp$ and $z$ is the dynamical scaling exponent.
 To probe the values of $\delta$ and $p_c$, we define a time-dependent estimate $\delta(t)$ so that $n_d(t) \sim 1 / t^{\delta(t)}$, and extract $\delta(t)$ from the quantity $\log_{10}[n_d(t) / n_d(10t)]$.
 We expect that at the critical point, and for $t^{1/z}/L$ sufficiently small, $\delta(t)$ is constant, while it vanishes in the non-absorbing phase and diverges in the absorbing phase.
 Fig.~\ref{fig:nd_classical}(b) shows a value of $\delta$ consistent with directed percolation's $\delta_{\rm DP} = .159$, and a critical probability $p_c = .09085(5)$.
 We see scaling collapse of these curves in Fig.~\ref{fig:nd_classical}(c) using this $p_c$, $\delta_{\rm DP}$, and $\nu_{\rm DP ||}=1.73$.
 Thus, as anticipated, our model's absorbing-state transition falls under the directed percolation universality class.

-\emph{{Entanglement Phase Transition---}} We now aim to locate and characterize the entanglement phase transition via exact simulations of quantum trajectories for $L\le 24$.
-We proceed first by considering the cut $\pf=\pme$ through the phase diagram in Fig.~\ref{fig:circuit_and_phasediagram}(c); the feedback along this cut is weak enough that the entanglement phase transition is numerically well separated from the absorbing-state transition.
-In this case, we benchmark the entanglement transition against previous analyses of models that do not have feedback.
+\emph{{Entanglement Phase Transition---}} We now locate and characterize the entanglement phase transition via exact simulations of quantum trajectories for $L\le 24$.
+We first consider the cut $\pf=\pme$ through the phase diagram in Fig.~\ref{fig:circuit_and_phasediagram}(c); the feedback along this cut is weak enough that the entanglement phase transition is numerically well separated from the absorbing-state transition.
+We benchmark the entanglement transition against previous analyses of models without feedback.
 We use the tripartite quantum mutual information $I_3 = S_{Q_1} + S_{Q_2} + S_{Q_3} - S_{Q_1 \cup Q_2} - S_{Q_2 \cup Q_3} - S_{Q_3 \cup Q_1} + S_{Q_1 \cup Q_2 \cup Q_3}$, which was argued to be constant at the critical point and show a crossing~\cite{zabalo_critical_2020,gullans_dynamical_2020}.